 - Neurologic/Neurosurgery ICU (9400 & 10400 ICU) — Upon completion of this rotation, it is expected the fellow will have exposure to and develop clinical expertise in evaluation of central nervous system dysfunction, the performance of complete neurologic examinations, use of intracranial pressure monitoring techniques and of the electroencephalogram to evaluate cerebral function, and interpretation of relevant laboratory results.

 - Acute and Critical Care Surgery — Upon completion of this rotation, it is expected the fellow will have exposure to and develop clinical expertise in the operative and medical management of patients with trauma, thermal electrical, inhalation and immersion injuries, as well as fluid resuscitation and management for massive blood loss.
-Also the fellow will have exposure to many types of emergency surgery and hernia repairs, including NSSTIs, bowel perforations, fistulas and other surgical emergencies.
+Also the fellow will have exposure to many types of emergency surgery and hernia repairs, including NSTIs, bowel perforations, fistulas and other surgical emergencies.

 - Airway/Anesthesiology — Upon completion of this rotation, it is expected the fellow will have exposure to and develop clinical expertise in airway maintenance and management, emergency and therapeutic fiberoptic laryngotracheobronchoscopy.